fbpx

 1. Super Bowl 23

 Both offenses continued to struggle, but Boomer Esiason drove the Bengals to the 49ers 22 for a go-ahead field goal.
-The drive shaved over 5 minutes off the clock and left Montana with just 3:04 to drive 92 yards.
-After famously pointing out John Candy in the crowd, Montana completed 7 of 8 passes, the last one to John Taylor for the winning touchdown with just 34 seconds remaining.
-Joe Cool strikes again.
+The drive shaved over five minutes off the clock and left Montana with just 3:04 to drive 92 yards.
+After famously pointing out John Candy in the crowd, Montana completed seven of eight passes, the last one to John Taylor for the winning touchdown with just 34 seconds remaining.

 Embed from Getty Images